 How Do They Differ From Each Other?

-One of Socrates’ key characteristics was his emphasis on questioning rather than knowing and understanding, which was expressed in his method of inquiry (the Socratic method).
+One of Socrates’ key characteristics was his emphasis on questioning rather than knowing and understanding, expressed in his method of inquiry (the Socratic method).
 He argued that knowing a fact could never be considered true knowledge.
 Instead, it can only be believed based on personal opinion and memory.

-Knowing a fact doesn’t necessarily make someone an expert; rather, questioning establishes experts as people become capable of figuring out what needs to be answered about an issue.
+Knowing a fact doesn’t necessarily make someone an expert; rather, questioning establishes experts as people become capable of determining what needs to be answered about an issue.
 In contrast, scientific inquiry requires a factual basis for any research or experiments conducted by a scientist or group of scientists so that their results can be considered reliable and trustworthy.

 While there are similarities between these two methods of inquiring into issues, they have very different focuses.

-I would probably use the Socratic method as it is more useful because when you’re doing something you can always question yourself if you’re doing something right or wrong.
+I would probably use the Socratic method as it is more useful because when you’re doing something, you can always question yourself if you’re doing something right or wrong.

-An example of the scientific method is if you want to make medicine from plants but you don’t know how you are supposed to do it then you will experiment with different ingredients until you find out what works best together.
+An example of the scientific method is if you want to make medicine from plants but don’t know how you are supposed to do it then you will experiment with different ingredients until you find out what works best together.

 What are the pros and cons of the Socratic method and Scientific method?